Richard Armstrong (museum director): Career from 1973 to 2008

 After graduating, Armstrong first sought work as a freelance journalist, but he was soon given a one-year internship at the Whitney Museum of American Art's independent study program.
+He was mentored as a curator by Thomas N. Armstrong III.
 To earn enough money to live in New York, he worked as a studio assistant for artists Al Held and Nancy Graves.
 In 1974, the Whitney hired him to work with curator Marcia Tucker, who, the following year, encouraged him to take a curator position in California at the La Jolla Museum of Contemporary Art.
 In 1980, Armstrong joined a committee to help organize the new Museum of Contemporary Art, Los Angeles.

 He returned to the Whitney in 1981, initially as instructor in the independent study program, and he soon became a curator, developing exhibitions and working directly with artists.
 There, he organized four biennials, as well as exhibitions on Richard Artschwager and Alexis Smith and the exhibition The New Sculpture 1965–75.
 In 1992, he moved to Carnegie Museum of Art in Pittsburgh, Pennsylvania, as Curator of Contemporary Art, where he again focused on collaborating with living artists, which he believes is an essential part of the mission of a contemporary art museum.
 He raised more than $50 million for the museum and expanded its collection of contemporary art.
 He was appointed chief curator in 1995 and director of the museum in 1996.